ietf-wg-acme/acme/draft-ietf-acme-acme.md

 There are certain factors that arise in operational reality that operators of ACME-based CAs will need to keep in mind when configuring their services.
 For example:

+## Key Selection

+ACME relies on two different classes of key pair:

+* Account key pairs, which are used to authenticate account holders
+* Certificate key pairs, which are used to sign and verify CSRs (and whose public keys are included in certificates)

+Compromise of the private key of an account key pair has more serious consequences than compromise of a private key corresponding to a certificate.
+While the compromise of a certificate key pair allows the attacker to impersonate the entities named in the certificate for the lifetime of the certificate, the compromise of an account key pair allows the attacker to take full control of the victim's ACME account, and take any action that the legitimate account holder could take within the scope of ACME:

+1. Issuing certificates using existing authorizations
+2. Revoking existing certificates
+3. Accessing and changing account information (e.g., contacts)
+4. Changing the account key pair for the account, locking out the legitimate account holder

+For this reason, it is RECOMMENDED that account key pairs be used for no other purpose besides ACME authentication.
+For example, the public key of an account key pair SHOULD NOT be included in a certificate.
+ACME clients and servers SHOULD verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.
+In particular, when a server receives a finalize request, it MUST verify that the public key in a CSR is not the same as the public key of the account key pair used to authenticate that request.

 ## DNS security